 The general project, curated by Sonia Martone, aims at a new interpretation of the spaces of the Museum that highlights the specificity of the collection, one of the most important in the world for the number of musical instruments and scientific interest, with the aim of stimulating the attention of visitors. of different ages, backgrounds and interests: from experts, to non-specialized adult audiences, to young and adult audiences interested in traditional aspects of music or contemporary expressions.
 The goal is to address the history of music through the instruments that have been an expression of it since antiquity, paying particular attention to the Renaissance and Baroque period, represented by instruments of extraordinary importance, up to new experiments.

-The project will be divided into phases and provides for an overall revision of the distance, on all floors; a new set-up, partly flexible and adaptable, conceived in such a way as to stimulate the visitor also sensorially, accessible by an audience with different levels of difficulty; the creation, along the way, thanks to the flexibility of the set-up, of public performance spaces, for concerts with a seated audience and for performance experiences related to a particular instrument or to a specific cultural context.
+The project will be divided into phases and foresees the overall revision of the distance, on all floors; a new layout, partly flexible and adaptable, conceived in such a way as to stimulate the visitor also from the sensorial point of view, accessible by an audience with different levels of difficulty; the realization, along the way, thanks to the flexibility of the staging, of public performance spaces, for concerts with a seated audience and for performative experiences related to a particular instrument or to a specific cultural context.

 These are the prerequisites for the inauguration of the exhibition on 10 May : Resonances From the Gorga collection at the National Museum of Musical Instruments.